TypeScript Development in Practice

 I was wondering how people using CoffeeScript were actually solving the problem, and I found require-cs.
 So I thought, there has to be something similar for TypeScript.
 And there is - typescript-require.
 This is how it works:

-1. You install it via npm install typescript-require
+- You install it via

-2. You need to have one entry file written in JavaScript
+- You need to have one entry file written in JavaScript

-4. From here on you can simply require a TypeScript file, like if it were JavaScript. typescript-require will compile it on the fly.
+in the top of this file. - From here on you can simply require a TypeScript file, like if it were JavaScript.

 Awesome! - However, it has some drawbacks.
 At the time of this writing, it has problems dealing with different directory hierarchies.
 So you want to keep all your files within one folder and no sub-folders (if your project is small enough this isn't too much of a limitation though).
 I was using it for VimFika(source code on GitHub), but ended up having a problem.
 I had a compile error, which I didn't notice and typescript-require just failed without any exception.
 Then I switched to...